Canada in a Changing Global Energy Landscape

 16 Björn Nykvist et Måns Nilsson, Rapidly falling costs of battery packs for electric vehicles, March 2015.
 “We show that industry-wide cost estimates declined by approximately 14% annually between 2007 and 2014, from above US$1,000 per kWh to around US$410 per kWh, and that the cost of battery packs used by market-leading BEV manufacturers are even lower, at US$300 per kWh, and has declined by 8% annually.
 Learning rate, the cost reduction following a cumulative doubling of production, is found to be between 6 and 9%, in line with earlier studies on vehicle battery technology2.
 We reveal that the costs of Li-ion battery packs continue to decline and that the costs among market leaders are much lower than previously reported.
 This has significant implications for the assumptions used when modelling future energy and transport systems and permits an optimistic outlook for BEVs contributing to low- carbon transport.”

-Bloomberg, Obama’s EPA Rule is Redrawing the U.S. Coal Map, April 2015.
+Bloomberg, Obama’s EPA Rule is Redrawing the U.S. Coal Map(link is external), April 2015.

-19 Brookings, Making Renewable Power Sustainable in India, January 2015.
+19 Brookings, Making Renewable Power Sustainable in India(link is external), January 2015.

 21 S.C.
 Mueller, P.G.
 Sandner et I.M.
 Welpe, « Monitoring innovation in electrochemical energy storage technologies: a patent-based approach », Applied Energy, 2014.
 DOI : 10.1016/j.apenergy.2014.06.082.